Maersk plans alliance with two biggest shipping rivals

 Maersk Line will contribute more than 100 vessels and the three lines will continue to have fully independent sales, marketing and customer service functions.

 Shares in A.P.
-Moller-Maersk traded up 3.1 percent at 5:47 a.m.
-ET against a 0.1 percent rise in the Copenhagen stock exchange benchmark index .OMXC20CAP.
+Moller-Maersk traded up 3.1 percent at 0947 GMT against a 0.1 percent rise in the Copenhagen stock exchange benchmark index .OMXC20CAP.

 (Additional reporting by Gus Trompiz in Paris; Editing by Erica Billingham)